Transcription Rules for JewishGen Databases

 "Other Towns" Columns

-6. Other guides to data transcription
+6. Other guides to transcription

 Here are the guidelines for the data to be submitted to a JewishGen searchable database, as per the standard Contributing Databases to JewishGen procedures.

-Word processor files are more difficult to work with than spreadsheet or database file, but may be acceptable if the data is in a regular format (one record per line, with each field separated by commas, or tabs, or otherwise delimited).
+Word processor files are more difficult to work with than spreadsheet or database files, but may be acceptable if the data is in a regular format (one record per line, with each field separated by commas, or tabs, or otherwise delimited).

 In all cases, please be sure that each field in your database is clearly labelled, and that a full database description is provided, using the guidelines.